turbot/guardrails-docs/docs/getting-started/getting-started-azure/apply-quick-action/index.md

 - Completion of the previous guides in this series.
 - Access to the Guardrails console with administrative privileges.
-- Access to a the Azure portal with administrative privlidges to add permissions to the Guardrails role.
+- Access to the Azure portal with administrative privileges to add permissions to the Guardrails role.

 ## Step 1: Locate the resource group